 Thrombin and Protease-Activated Receptors

 Thrombin is a serine protease that plays a critical role in coagulation in distal microvessels.
 In addition, thrombin has pleiotropic extravascular effects.
-It can induce protection at low doses but act as a neurotoxin at high doses, killing cells via the protease-activated receptors (PARs).
-In preliminary experiments, using a protease-activatable cell-penetrating probe, we have shown directly that thrombin protease activity participates in damaging the neurovascular unit.
-We did this by comparing quantified vascular leakage and cell death markers with the quantity of thrombin activation (probe fluorescence) in the parenchyma after middle cerebral artery occlusion (MCAo).
-We blocked thrombin with a direct thrombin inhibitor, argatroban, and greatly reduced ischemic edema and tissue damage at realistic therapeutic time window (delay dose three hours after reperfusion).
+It can induce protection at low doses but act as a neurotoxin at high doses, killing cells via the protease-activated receptors (PAR).
+Using a protease activatable cell-penetrating probe, the Lyden Laboratory has shown directly that thrombin protease activity participates in damaging the neurovascular unit.
+The lab did this by comparing quantified vascular leakage and cell death markers with the quantity of thrombin activation (probe fluorescence) in the parenchyma after middle cerebral artery occlusion (MCAo).
+The Lyden Lab blocked thrombin with a direct thrombin inhibitor, argatroban, and greatly reduced ischemic edema and tissue damage at realistic therapeutic time window (delay dose three hours after reperfusion).

-We also exacerbated tissue damage by infusing thrombin during ischemia.
+The Lyden Laboratory also exacerbated tissue damage by infusing thrombin during ischemia.
 The results suggested a critical role for thrombin in mediating brain injury in focal ischemia.
-We think thrombin partially mediates edema and cell death during stroke via activity at the PAR-1 receptor.
-We have made significant progress in studying this mechanism of neuroprotection post-MCAo with different APC mutants selective for PAR-1 receptors (3K3A-APC mutant in phase I clinical trial).
-We have made significant progress in understanding the role of PAR-1 by using lentivirus-mediated shRNA knockdown of PAR-1 in rats and by studying the effect of stroke in aged PAR-1, PAR-3 and PAR-4 knockout animals.
-In addition, we currently are developing conditional knockout animal models to further investigate the function of thrombin and thrombin receptors in the central nervous system.
+The lab hypothesizes that thrombin partially mediates edema and cell death during stroke via activity at the PAR-1 receptor.
+The Lyden Laboratory has made significant progress in studying this mechanism of neuroprotection post-MCAo with different activated protein C (APC) mutants selective for PAR-1 receptors (3K3A-APC mutant in Phase I clinical trial).
+The lab has made significant progress in understanding the role of PAR-1 by using lentivirus-mediated shRNA knockdown of PAR-1 in rats and by studying the effect of stroke in aged PAR-1, PAR-3 and PAR-4 knockout animals.
+In addition, we have developed conditional knockout animal models to further investigate the function of thrombin and thrombin receptors in the central nervous system.